About 10 years ago, Doug Casey set out to create something no one else had successfully done before…

 Doug Casey: Yes.
 It’s a little like analyzing mining stocks.
 People are, by far, the most important thing.
 Next is the property, and I think that’s spectacular in all regards.
 I was very particular about the physical beauty and the weather, both of which are important, but I was adamant about having the kind of amenities that would make it enjoyable to live there.
 By the time the place is fully buffed out—and we are well advanced at this point—I'm of the opinion that, from a physical amenity point of view, it will be one the best places in the world to live at any price.

 This is the reason we’ve put in a world-class gymnasium of 3,500 square feet and a separate yoga and aerobics room, all outfitted with top-of-the-line equipment.
-That's why the spa not only has an outdoor lap pool, but an indoor resistance swimming pool.
+The spa has an indoor resistance swimming pool.
 Plus, there’s a kids’ clubhouse with the kinds of things kids like.

-We’ve tried not to miss a trick: a basketball court, three tennis courts, a squash court, a volleyball court, a bocce ball court, and a regulation croquet course.
+We’ve tried not to miss a trick: three tennis courts, a squash court, a volleyball court, a bocce ball court, and croquet.
 Those last two are great fun with a few drinks after dinner.

 Nick Giambruno: And you haven’t even mentioned the polo field and Bob Cupp-designed golf course, or the clubhouse.